dabreegster/route_snapper/user_guide.md

 cargo run --release -- --input path_to_network.geojson
 ```

-Each LineString can have an optional `name` string property.
-Note the
-LineStrings must represent edges, meaning the ends need to have the same
+The LineStrings must represent edges, meaning the ends need to have the same
 coordinate as other LineStrings.
+Each LineString has some properties:

+- an optional numeric `forward_cost` and `backward_`cost
+- an optional string `name`

+If a cost is missing, the edge won't be routable in that direction.
+Costs
+**must** be specified for some of the edges in the file.
+Unlike the
+OpenStreetMap importer, distance is not used as a default cost.

 ## Adding to a MapLibre app